BULLYING POLICY / REPORTING

 St Mary’s School uses Second Step Program, a proactive approach to bullying and harassment.
 We teach children and adults positive social skills, how to respond to negative behavior, how to support each other and how to get help.
 The program component STEPS TO RESPECT works on four levels: the individual, relationships, schoolwide implementation, and integration into the curriculum.

-Report – Bullying is about power and needs an adult to help to stop it from.
+Report – Bullying is about power and needs adult help to stop it from occurring.
 Reporting is not the same as tattling.

 Record – It is necessary to document or save any evidence in cyber bullying.